k2-fsa/sherpa/docs/source/onnx/android/build-sherpa-onnx.rst

 Please read :ref:`sherpa-onnx-pre-trained-models` for all available pre-trained models.

-In the following, we use a pre-trained model :ref:`sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20`, which supports both Chinese and English.
+Below, we use a pre-trained model :ref:`sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20`, which supports both Chinese and English.

 .. hint::